 —Robert De Los Santos, Sky High Party Rentals

 Scheduling time to sit down and read is often impossible.
 Consider replacing reading with audio.
 Things like audiobooks and podcasts are an extremely efficient way of consuming content.
 Next time you’re commuting, working out or cleaning, turn on your favorite book.
-You’ll efficiently fill your dead time and will be blowing through books faster than ever.
+You’ll efficiently fill your dead time, flying through books faster than ever.

 6. Put e-books on your phone.

 You can always find time to read as long as you have reading material with you—and what better way to do that than through your phone?
 I have books on my phone that I read when I’m waiting for anything, like a new update to load on my computer.
 It can be hard to find time to sit down and read, but having 10 minutes of quick reading throughout the day can be a great break for the mind.

 7. Learn to say no to make time for reading.